 Say Goodbye to the Heroic Leader

-A number of years ago while planning a leadership retreat at Niagara College, where I worked at the time, our organizing committee grappled with exactly that question.
+A number of years ago while working at Niagara College and planning a leadership retreat, our organizing committee grappled to define what we meant by leadership.
 While on the surface it appeared to be a relatively straightforward question, the truth is that we initially struggled.

 We also agreed that leadership in our complex and rapidly changing world was an ‘inside out’ job requiring that individuals recognize and integrate their unique leadership style and capabilities and pro-actively seek opportunities to learn and grow.
 In other words, lead yourself first and then others.

 There was also consensus in believing that leaders need to personally adopt and model a ‘lifelong learning perspective’, and ‘become the change they wish to see’ through collaborative, ethical, innovative, participatory and strategic responses to complex conditions, multiple accountabilities and stakeholder groups, and challenges in resourcing.
 Additionally, there was agreement that the success of leaders would hinge on their ability to identify an inspiring vision, and mobilize support and action for its realization.

 All well and good, but at the time we differed from others in our understanding of leadership because we also believed that everyone is called upon to play a leadership role, regardless of their official status within a business, organization, or community.
 What I’m not sure we totally understood at the time was that we were also rejecting the idea that one person had all the answers—despite their position or what they brought to it in terms of skills, knowledge, and experience.

 It is that same understanding that is surfacing during the current pandemic.
 As George Siemens suggests with his Connectivism Theory,

 the learning needed for today’s leadership is too complex to take place in one person’s head.

 Instead he suggests complexity means,

 We need to rely on a network of people (and, increasingly technology) to store, access, and retrieve knowledge and motivate its use.